Milestone 13: Beta Release¶

 As with all Releases, you will set up a set of Issues in your GitHub which list all the features you will implement by the deadline.
 Associate these Issues with the Beta Milestone.
 We will use these features for grading.

 For a beta release we want all, or almost all, of the main features to be implemented.
 Your app should be usable: no show-stopper bugs, no major crashes.
 It is OK if smaller features have not been implemented or bugs remain to be fixed.
 Cosmetic problems are OK.

 You will give this release to your client, or to prospective users, and ask them for feedback.
 You will be happy to implement any new critical features they want, and fix all the bugs they find, before the RC1.

 You will add as GitHub Issues any feedback you receive from the client or users.
 That is, for every feature request they make you will add a new enhancement Issue, for every bug they report add one bug issue.
 You can later decide if you will implement/fix these or not.
 But, always add them.

-- and upload your binary there: .apk for Android, .exe for Windows.
+- Upload your binary to the Release: .apk for Android, .exe for Windows.
 If you are targeting iOS then you will be using TestFlight, you must send us an invite by the deadline.